Optimize your RFID antenna placement for maximum performance

 Antenna orientation:

-Orient the antenna so that its maximum radiation is directed toward the RFID tags.
+Orientate the antenna so that its maximum radiation is directed toward the RFID tags.
 To achieve this, aim the antenna in the direction of the RFID tags or tilt the antenna to direct the maximum radiation in the desired path.

 Antenna Gain: